GuruCharan94/gurucharan94.github.io/_posts/2020-03-07-the-culture-map-what-i-wish-i-knew-before-working-on-a-multi-cultural-team.md

   team.
 date: 2020-03-07
 header:
-  teaser: ''
+  teaser: "/assets/images/culture-map.jpg"
-  thumbnail: ''
+  thumbnail: "/assets/images/culture-map.jpg"
-  og_image: ''
+  og_image: "/assets/images/culture-map.jpg"
 categories:
 - LifeSkills
+- BooksILove
 tags:
 - Culture
 - People
 - RemoteWork
-- Inclusion
+- Life
 excerpt: This blog post is on how much I appreciate The Culture Map, why it was such an amazing read and highly relevant to me as a remote employee on a distributed multi-cultural team.